 Competitors in chess tournaments are allowed to walk around a limited space even when their game is active, this is not only allowed but is the standard in most prestigious tournaments.
 The only exception is with blitz tournaments where is customary to remain seated while the game is active.

 This is an important rule to understand if you are someone who can’t be satisfied sitting in one place, you might need to walk around here and there during tournaments.
-I will discuss what I know in this article, keep on reading if you are interested.
+I will discuss what I know in this article.

 Chess players are allowed to walk around during their chess games

 People who have not watched a lot of chess competitions would think that walking away from the chessboard is rude, and even forbidden by rules.
 This is actually not true if you look at the most privileged tournaments; this is a common practice.

 Walking around especially in longer time formats like classical is not just allowed but actually common, players need time away from the chessboard to think properly.